Berrysoft/XamlCpp/README.md

 ```
 The `xmlns` should be `https://github.com/Berrysoft/XamlCpp/` to use default controls.
 The xml attributes decribes the properties, events and attach properties of a control.

 The XAML parser uses a modified version of [rapidxml_ns](https://github.com/svgpp/rapidxml_ns).
-It is modified to use features of C++ 17 and simplified to support UTF-8 only.
+It is modified to use features of C++ 17 and simplified to support UTF-8 only for convenience.

 ## XAML Compiler
 The reflection component is a little heavy and slow, compared to static-compiled code.
 XAML Compiler solves the problem by compiling XAML to native C++ code.
 The XAML code above may be compiled to: